-This form of therapy is immensely helpful in teaching people to live with a number of psychological or personality issues.
-Insomnia is often the result of turmoil in our mind, or an overabundance of stimuli, or simply some of our habits.
+This form of therapy is immensely helpful in teaching people to live with several psychological or personality issues.
+Insomnia is often the result of turmoil in our mind or an overabundance of stimuli or simply some of our habits.
 Cognitive therapy will help identify the issue and teach you to resolve it.

 Behavioural therapy has been proven immensely effective and people observe results in just a few weeks.
-A few tips in dealing with insomnia are –
+A few tips in dealing with insomnia are given below.

 Unable to relax?
 Relaxation therapy teaches you how to relax your muscles and control their twitches and spasms.
 This is different from relaxing your mind through meditation.
 Once you have mastered the art of relaxing your muscles, your nerve impulses will not run rampant in your body.
 This will help induce sleep.
 You will have to perform this relaxation exercise before going to bed every night.

 Relaxation can also rely on external triggers such as soothing music or a gentle voice (playing on an app) guiding your mind to a peaceful state or swirling patterns or images on a screen that make you drowsy.
 You may also be taught certain breathing techniques to help relax your mind.

 The mind of the insomniac associates the bedroom with wakefulness.
 So what is the goal of stimulus control?
 It is breaking this association.
 So that means your therapist will suggest a few dos and don’ts.
 For example, you will not be allowed to do any strenuous work in your bedroom; you will not read or watch movies there; you will always have to dim the lights in your bedroom.
 This way, your mind will strongly associate the bedroom with sleep.